Madagascar Pictures Guide

 Also known as simply Tana, this over populated, polluted and bustling city is not an attractive place at first look.
 But tourists should perhaps experience the cultural side before heading off to see natural wonders.
 Antananarivo offers a few historic buildings and museums to explore, such as Rova, the Royal Palace and Musée Andafivaratra, a colourful lakeside market at Lac Anosy, especially flower market and also a quite few gourmet restaurants – French and Creole – can be found downtown.

-East for the Andasibe-Mantadia National Park
+Go east for the Andasibe-Mantadia National Park

 Three hours easy drive east from Antananarivo the Andasibe-mantadia National Park is a rainforest hosting a large number of rare and endangered species including 11 lemurs species.